 - Brown flank steak five minutes on each side on medium high heat.
 Remove from pot.

 - You can brown the flank steak in separate pan and then remove to a slow cooker.

-- If making in crock pot, add onions, peppers, 1 can diced tomato.
+- Add onions, peppers, garlic, one can diced tomato.

-- Add about 1 cup beef broth or water, or enough liquid to just cover the flank steak.
+- Add about one cup beef broth or water, vinegar or enough liquid to just cover the flank steak.